Bixilon/Minosoft/ReadMe.md

 ## Starting, etc

-There is no "launcher" or anything familliar.
-Just start Minosoft and you are practically in the game.
+There is no "launcher" or anything familiar.
+Just start Minosoft, and you are practically in the game.
 You will be greeted with a server list.
 Once you know what server you want to join, click on it.
 All data will then be loaded, and the rendering window starts, once everything is done.

 ![Server list](doc/img/server_list.png)